youngalfred/bowtie-sdk/react-start-bowtie-session-to-resume-on-credible/README.md

 API Key.
 The API Key is _private_, and should not be exposed to the web.
-The forwarding server included in this repository serves as a basic demonstration of how to receive the content from the Bowtie SDK and forward that content to the Young Alfred Bowtie API with your API Key.
+The forwarding server included in this repository serves as a basic demonstration of how to receive the content from the Bowtie SDK and forward that content to the Bowtie API with your
+API Key.

 This instance of the forwarding server also includes a static file